Harry Kinnard: Airmobile

 As a result of Kinnard's leadership, helicopters became an essential part of US military doctrine.

 Kinnard retired in 1969 from the armed forces.

 Honours and awards

-On November 14, 1946 by Royal Decree, Kinnard was knighted by Queen Wilhelmina, with the rank of Knight 4th class of the Military William Order.
+On November 14, 1946, by Royal Decree, Kinnard was knighted by Queen Wilhelmina, with the rank of Knight 4th Class of the Military Order of William.
 The Order is the highest and oldest honour of the Kingdom of the Netherlands, which is bestowed for "performing excellent acts of Bravery, Leadership and Loyalty in battle".
-It is an extremely prestigious award, comparable to British Victoria Cross, the French Légion d’honneur or the American Medal of Honour ,but far less frequently rewarded.

 Kinnard in Museums

 World War II memorabilia from Kinnard can be seen in Belgium where he fought during the Battle of the Bulge in December 1944, at December 44 Museum, La Gleize.

 Kinnard Mission Training Center, a digital systems training complex at Fort Campbell, Kentucky is named for him.
 His awards, decorations and several historical items of interest relating to him are on display in its lobby.

 Personal

 Kinnard died at age 93 on January 5, 2009, in Arlington, Virginia.
-He was survived by his wife, Libby; two sons, three daughters, a stepson, 2 stepdaughters, 16 grandchildren and 15 great-grandchildren.
+He was survived by his wife, Libby; two sons, three daughters, a stepson, two stepdaughters, 16 grandchildren and 15 great-grandchildren.